Austrian plane search for leaker Snowden enrages Bolivia

 U.S. President Barack Obama has warned that an offer of asylum from a country would carry serious costs.

-Russian President Vladimir Putin is unwilling to send Snowden to the United States, with whom Russia has no extradition treaty.
+Russian President Vladimir Putin is unwilling to send Snowden to the United States and it has no extradition treaty with Washington.
 But he is also reluctant to damage ties over a man for whom Putin, a former KGB spy, has little sympathy.

 INTOLERABLE

-Venezuelan President Nicolas Maduro, who was also in Moscow for the energy conference, said on Tuesday Snowden deserved the world's protection for divulging details of U.S. spying.
+Venezuelan President Nicolas Maduro, who was also in Moscow for the energy conference, said on Tuesday Snowden deserved the world's protection for divulging details of Washington's spy program.

-Maduro said he would consider any asylum application from Snowden, who worked for the National Security Agency as a contractor in Hawaii.
+Maduro said he would consider an asylum application if Snowden, who worked for the National Security Agency as a contractor in Hawaii, made one.

-In a move indicative of the international fall-out from the revelations, France called for a delay in talks between the European Union and the United States on a free trade accord.
+The Guardian newspaper said on Sunday the United States had also spied on Asian allies Japan, South Korea and India.

-Government spokeswoman Najat Vallaud-Belkacem said Paris did not want to halt the negotiations on a deal that could boost the EU and U.S. economies by more than $100 billion each per year.
+Several EU policymakers said talks on a U.S.-EU free trade deal should be frozen until Washington clarified its activities.

-(Additional reporting by Michael Shields, in Vienna and Emma Farge in Geneva and Jean-Baptiste Vey in Paris; Editing by Angus MacSwan)
+(Additional reporting by Michael Shields in Vienna and Emma Farge in Geneva; Editing by Angus MacSwan)